Police: Arrest made after threats made toward Conemaugh Valley High School

 The superintendent said the threats were "general in nature," not pinpointed toward specific individuals.

-Multiple Conmeuagh Valley students originally reported the information to school officials on Wednesday.
+Multiple Conemaugh Valley students originally reported the information to school officials on Wednesday.

 A message from the district was sent out to parents and guardians of Conemaugh Valley students.